 I work as an avalanche professional.
 Will my prior training and experience be recognized?

 Yes!
 A3 recognizes and values the experience and training of current avalanche professionals.
 We’re all coming from that previous system where a LOT of variability exists in formal and informal training and professional paths.
 A3 defined a Prior Learning Assessment (PLA) process and table of recognized training equivalencies to help bridge between the old and new systems.
 Ultimately, A3 seeks to be as inclusive as possible in applying these tools while still maintaining a level of consistency that supports the transition to the new system.
-As of April 2018, A3 is working with Pro Course Providers and the Industry Advisor Group to clarify the process for individuals who are seeking recognition of their prior training and experience can apply to the A3 for a PLA review if/as needed for pro course enrollment and/or to fulfill a requirement of employment.
-See the Prior Learning Assessment Document for specific details.
+As of April 2018, A3 is working with Pro Course Providers and the Industry Advisor Group to clarify the process for individuals who are seeking recognition of their prior training and experience within the new Pro Training Program.
+More information will be forthcoming by summer 2018.

 How do I transfer into the new system?
 What is the Bridge Course?

 The Pro 1 Bridge course is an opportunity for individuals who currently have a Level 2 (in the “old” system of avalanche education) to gain recognition in the new Pro Training Program at the Pro 1 level, thus entering the Pro Training educational stream.
 A3-approved Pro Course Providers will offer these 1.5-2 day courses starting in the 2017/18 winter season.
 The focus of the Pro 1 Bridge will be on evaluating the skills of each student at the Pro 1 standard.
 A student planning to participate in a Pro 1 Bridge course MUST be familiar with the Pro 1 evaluation standards and practiced with the techniques that will be evaluated during the condensed course.
 Course providers may provide specific pre-course materials to help ensure students are prepared to demonstrate their competency during the Pro 1 Bridge course.
 Prior practice and preparation are essential to successfully passing a Pro 1 Bridge course and gaining recognized equivalency at the Pro 1 standard.
 Please note that this exam will no longer be available beyond the winter of 2019/20.
 After that, the 5-day Pro 1 will be the only way to enter the Pro Training educational stream.